foundations-fall-2016/session2/README.md

 ```

 On a mac you can `cd` to a folder via drag and drop or by copying and pasting a folder into the terminal.

+cd into today's folder and enter the following command into Terminal:

 ```sh
 $ python -m SimpleHTTPServer 9000